 - Choosing a Theme

-Shopify has an official theme store featuring themes that are guaranteed to work with full support from the Shopify design team.
+Shopify has an official theme store featuring themes that are guaranteed to work with full support from the Shopify design agency.
 All themes include many modifications you can make without ever having to deal with code.

 Premium landing templates offer more modifications, but a free one will do just fine for a start.

 If you’ve got your heart set on making a change to a theme and the option is not there, you can do pretty much anything by accessing the HTML and CSS of each theme.